 99% of event planning is a desk job!

-Everyone has visions of an event planner at her actual event; walking around, smiling, getting credit for putting on this fantastic party, meeting, or gala.
+A lot people, when they envision the life of an event planner, picture her at her event; in an elegant party dress, smiling while she mingles and soaks up all the compliments for putting on this fantastic party, meeting, or gala.
 She's simply basking in the glow of a job well done, wine glass in hand, and loving that she's getting to party for a living and not sitting in a cubicle.

-First of all, when you're at the actual event, you are running around like a headless chicken....putting out fires (figuratively and, sometimes, literally!); answering the questions from all the vendors; wondering where your keynote presenter is or where the entertainment disappeared to; following up with the caterer to see why they have beef when you ordered fish; and trouble-shooting all the millions of last-minute problems.
+When you're at your event, you are running around like a headless chicken....putting out fires (figuratively and, sometimes, literally!); making sure the vendors all provided what they promised; wondering where your keynote presenter is or why the entertainment is at the bar; following up with the caterer to see why they have beef when you ordered fish; handling questions from your attendees or the VIPs or the venue; and trouble-shooting all the millions of last-minute problems.
 It's hardly the glamorous life as portrayed by Jennifer Lopez in "The Wedding Planner"!

-And how long does an event take to plan?
-Depending on the size of the event, an event can take three months, six months, even a year to plan.
-Yes, it takes that long to plan events!
+First of all, a lot of people often ask how long an event takes to plan.
+That, of course varies greatly; depending on the size of the event, an event can take three months, six months, even a year to plan.
+Larger events can take even longer to plan.
+For example, they are already working on choosing the city for the 2024 Olympics.

 If you are starting to think that being an event planner isn't quite for you, don't despair!
 There are plenty of other opportunities that still allow you to work in the exciting world of events, without having to be the one in charge of the chaos!